 such as hurricanes, flooding, tornadoes and wildfires.

-OUR TEAM: As part of the most effective animal welfare organization in the world, the Animal Rescue and Response team assists in situations other groups can’t.
+OUR TEAM: As part of the most effective animal welfare organization in the world, the Animal Rescue Team assists in situations other groups can’t.
 With two dozen experienced and highly trained members, a nationwide database of skilled volunteers and a network of more than 300 shelter and rescue partners across the country, we have the capacity to respond to situations where hundreds of animals’ lives are in danger and ensure adoptable pets find the homes they deserve.

 “We’re often only able to share a short video or a glimpse from a photograph of the work that we do, but there are so many other moving parts and important people involved that make these rescues possible,” Johnson says.
 “We spend days and sometimes weeks planning and preparing every detail to the best of our ability to ensure the greatest and safest outcome for the animals, our team and the public.”